Starting a Fire

 I’m talking about the fires we make in the woods when we go camping.
-It is okay if you do not know how, in fact my life as had quite a few times when my boy scout experiences have been a benefit to more than my family or those with whom I am camping.
+It is okay if you do not know how.
+In fact, my life has had quite a few times when my boy scout experiences have been a benefit to more than my family or those with whom I am camping.
 My son and I have made many campfires for cooking out or roasting marsh mellows.
-Before this, I had camped out without a tent and used the fire for warmth (and to keep away the vermin while we slept).
+Before this, I had camped out without a tent and used the fire for warmth.
+Also to keep away the vermin while we slept.
 We have started fires when the material may be damp, but that is not to suggest that it is easy to start a fire even when the material is not damp, surprisingly, it is not so easy.

-It is even more difficult if you do not have a source for the spark, in this case we will say we have matches, and that we are not using flint and steel to start the some other survivor type of fire starting.
+It is even more difficult if you do not have a source for the spark.
+In this case, we will say we have matches, and that we are not using flint and steel to start some other survivor type of fire starting.
 To be successful, we will still need to follow some broad rules.
-We do not just go into the woods and and get some logs and stack them up and strike a match and viola, camp fire!
+We do not just go into the woods and get some logs and stack them up and strike a match and viola, campfire!
 To be sure you can try that over and over again, but the results will be disappointing.
 To be successful will require we start in the small, specifically small key actions, and small material.
 When you see how this works, you will understand how from small things large fires are born.

-Like starting a fire and the staging of material, we will need to do just enough planning, that goes for the material staging to the degree that what we need, we have, as we are in need of that material.
-The same is true for learning, those that are new to this work, we will need to prioritize what they need to know and learn through the work, lest we end up treating them to a drink from a fire hose.
+Like starting a fire and staging material, we will need to do just enough planning.
+That goes for the material staging, and work staging to the degree that we need.
+We need what we need when we need it.
+The same is true for learning, for those that are new to this work.
+We will need to prioritize what they need to know and learn through the work, lest we end up treating them to a drink from a fire hose.
 To paraphrase Albert Einstein, we should plan as much as needed and no more (“Make everything as simple as possible, but no simpler.)”

-There is much to learn by making a fire.
+There is much to learn from making a fire.
 Fires seldom just start, and without some catalyst take more effort than we think to bring to fruition.
-We will need to diligent, patient, and respond to circumstances as we become aware.
+We will need to be diligent, patient, and respond to circumstances as we become aware.